 If doctors suspect myocarditis, your child will be admitted to the hospital, in most cases to an intensive care unit.

-Sometimes a medicine called intravenous immunoglobulin (IVIG) will be given through an IV line to help decrease the inflammation of the heart.
+Sometimes a medicine called intravenous immunoglobulin (IVIG) will be given through an IV line.
 The medicine is made from proteins extracted from human blood.
 (Immunoglobulin is another word for antibodies, which are blood proteins that fight infections.)
 Other medicines may also be used.
+In severe cases, mechanical pumps to take over the pumping action of the heart may be needed.

 Many children are able to completely recover from myocarditis, with no long-term damage to the heart.
-After they are released from the hospital, they may have to remain on bed rest and limit physical activity for some time.
+After they are released from the hospital, they may have to limit strenuous physical activity for some time.

-In some cases, however, the heart will be damaged.
+In some cases, however, the heart damage may not resolve.
 Treatment will depend on the severity of the damage.
 In most cases, children can maintain a good quality of life through medicines, limiting physical activity and careful monitoring of heart function.
-Very rarely, myocarditis results in advanced stages of heart failure, and a heart transplant is required.
+Occasionally, myocarditis results in advanced stages of heart failure, and a heart transplant is required.

 If your child is diagnosed with myocarditis, he will require continuing care from a pediatric cardiologist.